coconutswallow/Guides/_monsters/conibrr.md

 alignment: Neutral Evil
 category: 2014 Fair Game
 creator: TwitterHater
-description: |
+---

 In the harsh, cold forests of northern Faerûn, occasionally, a coniferous tree will awaken.
 However, unlike typical treants -- flora blessed by the fey who act as guardians of the wild -- these trees are often awoken through the actions and presence of malevolent entities.
 Whether it be the machinations of a devil or demon, magical essence from nearby drow, or simply a fey creature of ill intent, the awakening of a conibrr usually results in something that cares far more for destruction than preservation.

   **Twisted Relatives**.
 A conibrr, much like a treant, is a tree given sapience.
 Specifically, it is a coniferous tree given sapience through the influence of dark powers.
 They spend most of their time rooted in the ground, giving the appearance of a normal tree, only uprooting to attack nearby creatures when it suits their mood.
 Unlike most treants, conibrrs lack eyes, mouths, or faces of any kind, and are unable to speak, hear, read, or write.
 They do understand the languages of those who awoke them, but the only way to communicate with them is via telepathy, which they do not possess naturally.